Klosmi/WP-dev/WPDevNotes.md

 *Creating and Running a Snippet*
 - Add a New Snippet: Click the New snippet button and name it (e.g., Index.js).
 The file name can be anything as long as it ends with the .js extension.
-- Write Your Code: Inside the snippet, write your JavaScript code.
+- Write Our Code: Inside the snippet, write your JavaScript code.
 For example, test out an alert function:

 ```
 	alert('This is a test!');